jodyphelan/ena-download/README.md

 # ena-download

-A python package to download fastq data from ENA.
+A python package to download fastq data from ENA using [aspera](https://ena-docs.readthedocs.io/en/latest/retrieval/file-download.html#using-aspera) as the transfer method.

 ## Installation